Juli likes fall but is sad to think that winter is next. Writing about gardening keeps her spirits up.

 Mix some of the dirt from the hole with some compost.
 The compost will improve the texture of the soil.
 This makes it easy for the roots to grow and rain to penetrate the soil to water the roots.
 Compost will provide nutrients for the bulb as well.
 Scoop the dirt into the hole pressing down on it slightly to pack it in.
 Make sure the hole is filled to ground level.
 Be sure to water well after you plant the bulb.

 You may want to mark the spot with a plant tag.
 This will remind you where the bulb is located.
 If you want to plant something else later the tag will help you remember that is not the place to dig.
 You don't want to accidentally dig up the bulb!

-When the flowers fade you are left with the green leaves you were so excited to see two months ago.
+When the flowers fade, you are left with the green leaves you were so excited to see two months ago.
 Leave them alone.
 They provide food for the bulb for next year’s flower.
 It will probably be another month before they wither and die.
-It does look messy.
-But leave them alone.
+It looks messy, but leave them alone.